Karanja Lad: Jain temples and institutions

 There are four major Digambar Jain temples in Karanja.
 The Kastha Sangh temple has extraordinary wooden carvings dating back to at least 14th century.
-The Sena Gana temple has a "pat" (scroll) painting depicting the Panchkalyanak ceremonies of Jain Tirthankars.
+The Sena Gana temple has a pat (scroll) painting depicting the Panchkalyanak ceremonies of Jain Tirthankars.
 This scroll is painted in the Rajasthani style and is around 800 years old.
 Balatkar Gana temple has a collection of rare manuscripts.
 In 1926, Prof. Hiralal Jain had discovered 12 unknown Apabhramsha manuscripts here.
 They were later edited and published, supported by local donors.

 Karanja is known as the "Kashi" of Jainism.
 Also famous is the "Mahaveer Brahmacharyashram" or Gurukul.
 This place is the site of the first Gurukul founded by Acharya Shri 108 Samantabhadra in 1918 AD, it celebrated its ‘Shatakpurti Mahotsav’ in 2018.
-The Karanja gurukul has a Jain temple and hostel and education facilities.
 The Karanja institution was the first of 11 Gurukuls established by Acharya Samantabhadra.
 Gurukuls based this pattern was later started in Maharashtra (Bahubali, Ellora, Kunthalgiri), Khurai in Madhya Pradesh, and Karnataka (Stawawidhi, Karkal, Terdal, Bellad Bagewadi).
 The famous Berkeley scholar of Buddhism and Jainism Padmanabh Jaini was a student of the Karanja Gurukul.

 Mosques

-Karanja is also known as Karanja Bibi such as name refer by BiBi Saheba's Dargah in the bibi Sahebapura.
-Karanja Lad is also famous for its mosques (masjids).
-There are as many as 60 mosques in Karanja.
-The more famous are the Jama Masjid which is a historical mosque built in 981 Hijri(1573) in Mughal Era, and other mosques are Nawab Subhan Khan Masjid, Nagina Masjid, Moti Masjid, Qila Masjid, Usmaniya Masjid, Dapnipura Masjid, GawliPura Masjid, Anwar Masjid, Masjid-E-Umar Farooq (Sarai), Mangalwara Masjid, Makkah Masjid, Madina Masjid, Masjid-E- Fiel, Qalandariya Masjid, Bilal Masjid, Faizan e Madina Masjid, Muhamaddiya Masjid, Imaampura Masjid, Masjid-E-Gaus-E-Azam, Qazi Plot Masjid, Zakariya Masjid, Daipura Masjid, Sabira Masjid Madarsa and Masjid-E-Fatema and Masjid e Ali.
-Karanja is also known for the Bibi Sahab Dargah, Al Kabeer Dargah, Faizullah Shah Dargah (Fazal Safa), Dulha Rahman Dargha and Lal Imam shah Dargha near Jama Masjid and Many More.
+Karanja is also known as Karanja Bibi, referring to BiBi Saheba's Dargah in the Bibi Sahebapura.
+Karanja is also famous for its mosques (masjids).
+There are as many as 60 mosques in Karanja, most notably the Jama Masjid, which is a historical mosque built in 981 Hijri (1573/74 AD).

 Kannao Mansion

 Built in 1905, Kannao Mansion is famous for its use of French/Italian architecture.
-Kannao Mansion is a 100+-year-old replica of Shrilanka Queen Bungalow.
+Kannao Mansion is more than a century-old replica of Shrilanka Queen Bungalow.
 It was also featured in the Marathi channel.

 Historical places

 The Kannao Bungalow has 307 doors.
-This is a very old wake of Karanja.
-And here is saffron musk.
-This is also included in the Historical Place.
-Saffron musk is said to have been told that the king of the two thousand sweets was used for the reception of the queen.
-NAWAB SUBHAN KHAN constructed a wall and four doors around Karanja, namely the Delhi Gate, the Darwha Gate, the Mangrul Gate, and the Poha Gate.
+Nawab Subhan Khan constructed a wall and four doors around Karanja, namely the Delhi Gate, the Darwha Gate, the Mangrul Gate, and the Poha Gate.

+Karanja APMC

+Karanja Agriculture Produce Market Committee (APMC) is first ever APMC in India built in year 1900 by Britishers to mainly purchase cotton from Vidarbha region farmers in low cost and send it to Manchester (UK) so the raw material is available to mills at low cost.
+Market has surplus income.
+The total arrival of agriculture produces every is nearly ₹700 crores.